aptech/docs/docs/CR-dbGetPort.rst

     :returns: db_port (*scalar*), the port number of the specified database connection.

 Remarks
 -------

-dbGetPort() will only return the port number if it was previously set with dbSetPort().
+:func:`dbGetPort` will only return the port number if it was previously set with :func:`dbSetPort`.